ncbi/sra-tools/tools/kar/README.txt

     --schema <path>  - path to directory with schemas to use for delite String, mandatory for 'delite' action only.
-    --force          - flag to force process, does not matter what
+    --force          - flag to force process, does not matter what --preserve       - flag to preserve dropped columns in separated KAR archive
+    --writeall       - flag to write KAR file including all columns

 III.
 Script configuration file
 =============================================================================